-There are various designs you can use to make your crochet blanket.
+There are various designs you can use to make a crochet blanket.
 It really depends on what design you prefer.

 One Stitch Crochet Blankets

-If you’re going for something simple, we recommend making the simple one stitch blankets.
+If you’re going for something simple, we recommend making the simple one stitch crochet blanket for beginners.
 One stitch blankets are great if you want to practice a new stitch you’ve been trying to learn.

 Crochet Blankets Made Using Granny Squares

 Additionally, granny squares can also be used in blankets.
 To complete the blanket, you’ll have to make a number of motifs and join them together.